bazineta/js8call/README.md

   library for polynomial fitting, Chebyshev nodes to avoid Runge's phenomenon, and Estrin's method in lieu of Horner's method for polynomial evaluation, which should result in use of SIMD vector instructions.
+- Converted the FIR filter used for 48kHz -> 12kHz down-sampling by the Detector from Fortran to C++, and inlined it into the Detector as a pair of Eigen vectors.
+- Removed the undocumented and hidden `Audio/DisableInputResampling=true` configuration option.
 - Windows, and only Windows, required a workaround to the Modulator as a result of changes in Qt 6.4, which presented as no sound being generated; OSX and Linux worked fine.
 The issue is described in https://bugreports.qt.io/browse/QTBUG-108672, and the workaround seems like a